Madison, California

-Madison is a census-designated place in Yolo County, California.
+Madison is a census-designated place in Yolo County, California, United States.
 Madison's ZIP Code is 95653 and its area code 530.
 It is located 10.5 mi west of Woodland, at an elevation of 151 feet (46 m).
-The 2020 United States census reported Madison's population was 581.
+The 2020 United States census reported Madison's population as 581.

 History

 The Cache Creek post office opened in 1852, moved, and changed its name to Madison in 1877.
 The name was bestowed by Daniel Bradley Hulbert after his hometown, Madison, Wisconsin.
 The townsite was laid out and named "Madison" in 1877 when the railroad, the Vaca Valley and Clear Lake Railroad, reached that spot, as the terminus, after expanding north from Winters.
 The Cache Creek Post Office had been located in the settlement of Cottonwood, approximately one mile south of Madison.
 Many of Cottonwood's structures were then moved to Madison, as Cottonwood did not have a railroad stop.
 Madison was first featured on the map in 1951.